ChinChunChen0921/Tensor-Cox-Regression/README.md

 1. Change your directory in TensorCoxReg_Main.R to source TensorCoxReg_Function.R and load the crc_data.RData.

-## Instruction about the CRC data.
+## Description about the CRC data.

 1. The data contain information of 555 subjects.
 2. The progression free survival time and status are the outcomes of the model.